 There are, however, some direct contact sports, such as karate, boxing and wrestling, where sclerals aren’t recommended due to the risk of eye injury if the lens is damaged.

 Scleral lenses aren’t a cure.
 However, sclerals are highly effective at correcting vision if you have irregular-shaped corneas because the lenses vault over the cornea and rest on the sclera, compensating for the misshapen cornea.

-If you love sports, live an active lifestyle, have an irregularly shaped cornea or dry eyes, consult with Dr. Farkas, Dr. Kassalow, and Dr. Resnick at The Scleral Lens Center at Drs.
+If you love sports, live an active lifestyle, have an irregularly shaped cornea or dry eyes, consult with our eye doctors at Drs.
 Farkas, Kassalow, Resnick & Associates to see whether scleral lenses are the right solution for you.